 Dress Code at the Vatican

-We normally are appropriately dressed when travelling in Italy, but Jess always carries a travel wrap or travel scarf in her day bag just in case we forget or someone is being especially strict.
-A scarf or wrap is handy as it can be used to cover shoulders and chest or be tied around the waist.
+When travelling in Italy, we tend to be appropriately dressed anyway, but Jess always carries a travel wrap or travel scarf in her day bag just in case we forget or someone is being particularly strict.
+A scarf does double duty as shoulder cover or as a wrap around the waist if your skirt or shorts are borderline.

 Facilities at the Vatican